Charlie Fellows (gymnast): European Games

 On Sunday 14 June Fellows competed in the first day of the team finals and event qualifications at the European Games, the teams only competed on two apparatuses, the vault and uneven bars.
-Great Britain were the first country to compete on the vault in the whole games where Fellows competed a strong full twisting yurchenko scoring 13.966, she wasn't nominated to perform a second vault therefore not qualifying for the vault final.
+Great Britain were the first country to compete on the vault in the whole games where Fellows competed a strong full twisting yurchenko scoring 13.966, she was not nominated to perform a second vault therefore not qualifying for the vault final.
 In the second rotation Fellows competed on the uneven bars, where she scored 13.700.
 She was less than tenth of a point away from qualifying from the final making her first reserve, Andreea Iridon of Romania scored 13.733 just nudging Fellows from the final, likewise Tea Ugrin of Italy only scored 13.766 thus exemplifying the closeness of the uneven bars qualification.

 It is worth noting that rather than the usual 8 finalists qualifying for each event final, in this competition there will only be 6 and only 1 gymnast per country.
 Overall on day 1, Charlie Fellows contributed a score of 27.666 to Great Britain's half way score of 54.832 and is currently in tenth place in the all-around competition qualification process.

 2018

 Charlie announced her retirement due to not being picked for the commonwealth games being placed as a reserve, however she was told to keep training in the option of being picked if one of the chosen gymnasts were injured.
-Fellow team mate Claudia Fragapane was injured and replaced by Lucy Stanhope a first year senior then Olympic bronze medalist and British floor champion Amy Tinkler also tore ankle ligaments competing at the World Cup in Birmingham a week before she was due to leave for Australia.
+Fellow team mate Claudia Fragapane was injured and replaced by Lucy Stanhope a first year senior then Olympic bronze medallist and British floor champion Amy Tinkler also tore ankle ligaments competing at the World Cup in Birmingham a week before she was due to leave for Australia.

-It was hoped that fellows would take Amy’s place on the team but this wasn’t the case when it was announced she had been replaced by Taeja James also a first year senior.
+It was hoped that Fellows would take Amy’s place on the team but this wasn’t the case when it was announced she had been replaced by Taeja James also a first year senior.